 Can you apply for health insurance after open enrollment?

-What is a “life-changing event” for health insurance?
+What is a “qualifying life event” for health insurance?

-Life-changing events that qualify employees to make changes to their health coverage are specific situations that can trigger enrollment.
-They revolve around two main categories: basic life events or loss of other coverage.
+Qualifying life events (QLEs) are ones that qualify employees to make changes to their health coverage and thus trigger enrollment.
+They revolve around 2 main categories: basic life events or loss of other coverage.

 Basic life events occur when someone becomes eligible or ineligible to join the plan.
 When a child is born, for example, they can be added to the plan.
 For marriage and divorce, additions or deletions can be made.
 The following events allow for the special 30-day window to change coverage: